mvarrieur/yankee-trail/src/pages/about/index.md

     beaches, and local trails.

     Perhaps you'll prefer to reserve an area boat or train ride to really take in the sights!
-We are the perfect location for being near it all, but not in it all; allowing you to participate and to take a break when you need one!
+We are the perfect location for being near it all but not in it all; allowing you to participate and to take a break when you need one!
 We are a perfect location for Lake Squam, Newfound Lake, and Winnipesauki Fishing and Pond Hockey Tournaments, as well as for Laconia's bike week.
 Or maybe you are attending a concert/event at the nearby BNH Pavilion.
 Better yet, create your own event right here on our grounds!
 Gather your friends and family and come enjoy all the Yankee Trail has to offer.
   image1:
     alt: Our 45,000 gallon pool awaits the enjoyment of our summer motel guests.
 The pool boasts an 11' deep end.